alexandercote/Light-Controlled-LED/README.md

 # Light-Controlled-LED
-LED Brightness controlled by the ambiemt light
+LED Brightness controlled by the ambient light - project designed to satisfy the project requirements of UVic's ECE 360 Course - Control Thoery I